 Key Takeaways

-1. Recall is not understanding: A student who can name the parts of a cell is not demonstrating conceptual understanding.
-A student who can explain why selective permeability matters is.
+1. Recall is not understanding: A learner who can name the parts of a cell is not demonstrating conceptual understanding.
+A learner who can explain why selective permeability matters is.

 2. The Thinking Framework maps directly to MYP levels: Each of the eight cognitive operations corresponds to a specific achievement level band, giving teachers a practical tool for task design.